An examination of principal trends in the development of European civilisation between the early Middle Ages and the nineteenth century.

 - Paper Structure

-Recommended: Joshua Cole and Carol Symes, Western Civilizations, Fourth Brief Edition (New York: W. W. Norton, 2016).
+Recommended: Joshua Cole and Carol Symes, Western Civilizations, Fifth Brief Edition (New York: W. W. Norton, 2020).

 In addition, course materials will be made available electronically via Blackboard.